knpuniversity/ansible/knpu/ansistrano/ansistrano-role-install.md

 ## Using the Role

 Back in `deploy.yml`, let's import the role!
-Add `roles:`, copy the name of the role, and tgeb paste it here: `carlosbuenosvinos.ansistrano-deploy`.
+Add `roles:`, copy the name of the role, and then paste it here: `carlosbuenosvinos.ansistrano-deploy`.
 If you went through our Ansible tutorial, then you know that a role magically gives our playbook new tasks!
 Plus, a few other things, like variables and handlers.